The-OpenROAD-Project/OpenSTA/README.md

 Contributions that claim 4% performance improvements in OpenROAD flow scripts will largely be ignored.
 Small performance improvements simply do not justify the time requied to audit and verify the changes.

+Contributions that add dependencies on external libraries like boost will not be accepted.

+## Authors

+* James Cherry

+* William Scott authored the arnoldi delay calculator at Blaze, Inc which was subsequently licensed to Nefelus, Inc that has graciously contributed it to OpenSTA.

 ## License